Higglytown Heroes

-Higglytown Heroes is an American CGI-animated children's television series produced by Wild Brain that aired on the Playhouse Disney block on Disney Channel in the United States.
+Higglytown Heroes is an American CGI-animated children's television series created by George Evelyn, Holly Huckins, Denis Morella, Kent Redeker, and Jeff Ulin.
+Produced by Wild Brain and Happy Nest, the series aired on the Playhouse Disney block on Disney Channel in the United States.
 The show's characters are shaped like Russian nesting dolls.
-In the show, children Eubie, Wayne, Twinkle, Kip and their best friend, Fran the Squirrel, learn about all of the important jobs that people do in Higglytown.
+In the show, four children Eubie, Wayne, Twinkle, Kip, and their best friend, Fran the Squirrel, learn about all of the important jobs that people do in Higglytown.
 65 episodes were produced.

 The theme song of the show, Here in Higglytown, is performed by They Might Be Giants, which was also released on their second children's album Here Come the ABCs.
 After its series finale originally aired on January 7, 2008, reruns aired on Playhouse Disney until March 29, 2009.
-Disney Junior (the channel) then aired it in reruns from March 23, 2012 until May 16, 2014.
+The show was originally planned to air on the rebranded Disney Junior block in 2011, but it didn't come to fruition.
+However, the Disney Junior 24/7 channel then aired it in reruns from March 23, 2012 until May 16, 2014.
 The show was added to Disney+ in April 2021.
-The Higglytown Heroes TV series was made using Alias Maya which was used to design models and textures for the Higglytown Heroes characters, and Photoshop which was used to create the 2D backgrounds and 2D props.
-The lyrics to the first "Hero" song were written by Kent Redeker, one of the show's executive producers.
-The song was composed and produced by Mark Harrison, the show's senior songwriter.
+The Higglytown Heroes TV series was made using Alias Maya which was used to design models and textures for the 3D characters, and Photoshop which was used to create the 2D backgrounds and props.

-Hero Song

-Each episode contains two songs.
-An initial "dilemma" song which sets up the "problem" which needs to be solved followed by the "I'm a Higglytown Hero" song which introduces the hero who solves the problem, some of the heroes would later appear in later episodes.

-While every hero song has the same basic melody as the initial hero song, it was performed and produced each song with different lyrics and instrumentation to fit the episode's specific hero.
-It starts with the hero introducing themselves, explaining their duties, the children bringing up nonsensical rhyming hypothetical situations and that their duties would cover these situations as well, that they work hard to serve and that they should work hard to be a hero "just like you" [sic].

-Brad Mossman, the other principal songwriter, composed lyrics and music for a number of dilemma songs in many episodes as well.

-This show was re-dubbed in the UK sometime between 2005 and 2010, which aired in the UK on Playhouse Disney on April 11, 2005.
-In the UK dub, Fran is voiced by veteran actress Sue Johnston, Eubie is voiced by Jonathan Bee and Joe Cooper, Wayne is voiced by Africa Nile, Twinkle is voiced by Amira McCarthy, and Kip was voiced by Matthew Thomas Davies, this also included most of the character cast in the show who ware voiced by the majority of the actors in the UK.
-Pizza Guy is called Pizza Man instead, causing minor lip-sync issues, most of which would probably not be noticed by the show's target audience.
+Plot

+Each episode focuses primarily on different occupations and the problems that they solve; the characters with these occupations are referred to as "Heroes", due to both the work they do every day, as well as how they assist the characters with resolving conflicts.
+As the show is a musical, there are at least two songs every episode, relating to both the conflict and the Hero.
+Sometimes, Heroes may return in later episodes to assist the other characters, in order to demonstrate both effective teamwork, as well as how interconnected each occupation is within everyday life.